richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 ⚠️ Initial Setup Requirement

-Although Raspberry Pi Imager allows preconfiguration of username, password, and Wi-Fi settings, these settings may not reliably apply after flashing.
+Although Raspberry Pi Imager allows preconfiguration of username, password and Wi-Fi settings, these settings may not reliably apply after flashing.

 For consistency and reproducibility, this project uses a manual first-boot setup.

 Requirement:

 A keyboard and monitor must be connected to the Raspberry Pi 5 during initial boot.

 On First Boot:
-Power on the Raspberry Pi
+-  Power on the Raspberry Pi
-Complete the on-screen setup:
+-  Complete the on-screen setup:
-Set username and password
+-  Set username and password
-Connect to Wi-Fi
+-  Connect to Wi-Fi
-Enable SSH (if required)
+-  Enable SSH (if required)

 After this initial configuration, the device can be used headlessly (e.g. via SSH or web interface).